ray-project/ray/doc/source/serve/monitoring.md

 This section should help you debug and monitor your Serve applications by:

-* using the Ray dashboard
+* using the Ray Dashboard
 * using Ray logging
 * using built-in Ray Serve metrics